 Chaler payesh is a must-make dessert in Bengali households for special occasions like birthday parties, auspicious occasions, weddings, anniversary celebrations, announcements of some important results, etc, and festivals like Durga Puja, Diwali, Holi, etc.

-This traditional melt-in-your-mouth rice pudding has a buttery taste and a pleasing aroma from the use of Gobindobhog rice, a variety of short-grain rice popular in West Bengal.
+This traditional melt-in-your-mouth rice pudding has a buttery taste and a pleasing aroma thanks to Gobindobhog rice, a variety of short-grain rice popular in West Bengal.

 Ingredients